“I’ve watched enough harvests to know that cutting a wheat field amounts to more decapitated bunnies under the combine than you would believe.”

 ~ Lierre Keith

-Veganism didn’t exist prior to modern agriculture.
-Grazing animals, on the other hand, has been the mainstay of the human diet for hundreds of thousands of years.
-There is no traditional diet that wasn’t centered on animal foods, the source of the most energy-dense and nutrient-dense foods.
+Veganism didn’t exist prior to modern agriculture, industrialization, and mass transport.
+Grazing animals, on the other hand, has been the mainstay of the human diet for millions of years.
+There is no traditional diet that wasn’t centered on animal foods, the source of the most energy-dense and nutrient-dense foods, guaranteeing every essential and conditionally essential nutrient, many of which are missing or insufficient on a plant-exclusive diet.
 And when done low-carb as was typical of traditional societies, ketosis allows people to eat less food and go for longer periods of time without eating.
-Many people on animal-based diets do regular fasting, intermittent and/or extended.
+Many people on animal-based diets do regular fasting (OMAD, intermittent, and extended).
 In ketosis, I easily skip meals or go several days without food and it doesn’t bother me.
 Since ketosis allows for smaller intake of food, that is an additional decreased impact on the environment.

 The standard American diet (SAD) that is plant-based is neither healthy for the individual nor healthy for the environment.
-Keep in mind that almost all junk foods are vegan: potato chips, crackers, cookies, candy, pop, etc. This vegan junk food is mass farmed, mass produced, and mass shipped, not to mention mass subsidized.
-Even most healthier plant-based foods, including whole foods, that vegans rely upon are shipped from distant regions and countries with very little regulation for the health of environment and workers.
+Keep in mind that almost all junk foods are vegan: potato chips, crackers, cookies, candy, pop, etc (the main ingredients being potatoes, wheat, corn, rice, sugar, and seed oils).
+This vegan junk food is mass farmed, mass produced, and mass shipped, not to mention mass subsidized.
+Even most healthier plant-based foods, including whole foods, that vegans rely upon are shipped from distant regions and countries with very little regulation for the health of environment and workers — think about the environmentally-unsustainable and water-wasting Californian agriculture that provides much of the produce for plant-based diets, particularly in winter.
 Veganism contributes to pollution and the need for heavily-subsidized infrastructure.

 What is ethical about this?
 Good intentions are not good enough.
 We can’t separate ourselves from the world we live in.
 It’s a fantasy that we can live apart from the natural cycle of life and death.
 Trying to force that fantasy upon the world, some might call that a nightmare.
 A diet is part of an ecosystem, all contained within a living biosphere.
 In pretending to be separate, we cause even more death and suffering.
 Mass extinction was always inherent to agriculture.
 “The end,” as Lierre Keith said, “was written into the beginning.”
 There is no avoiding this, as long as we continue down this path of exploitative civilization.
 We can embrace that ending, though, and seek a new beginning.